99 Nights in the Forest hero image

 Who are the entities in 99 Nights in the Forest?

 Per the Fandom wiki, the main monsters are: The Deer (primary antagonist, always present), and three secondary monsters with a 1/3 chance to appear per run depending on which extra biome rolled — The Cat (Jungle), The Owl (Snow), and The Ram (Volcanic).
-The Bat is a fixed cave-area threat that summons Cultists.
+The Bat is the fifth unkillable monster, found only underground in the Bat Cave and Caverns, where its charged screech damages anyone not hiding behind cover.
 Other entities include Cultists (and sub-variants), Wolves and Alpha Wolves (drop Red/Blue Keys), Bears and Polar Bears (drop Yellow/Gray Keys), Boars (Jungle), plus Aliens, Arctic Fox, Scorpion, Hellephant, Mammoth variants, Frog, Frog King, and seasonal entities.
 See the Fandom Entities category for the complete bestiary.

 What are all the codes for 99 Nights in the Forest?